-- For charter schools, all staff working in instructional positions must either be licensed or meet the alternative minimum criteria detailed in 105 ILCS 5/27A-10(c). - Special education and English learner teachers in all schools must be appropriately licensed.
+- For charter schools, all staff working in instructional positions must meet the criteria detailed in 105 ILCS 5/27A-10(c). - Special education and English learner teachers in all schools must be appropriately licensed.

 Teacher and administrator qualification requirements are identified above in Table 1: Charter and Contract School Structure.